 - Loss of one job does not necessarily mean that the applicant will do poorly in another or that the applicant possesses deficiencies in job skills or abilities.
 There may have been extenuating circumstances that contributed to a termination of employment - inappropriate job match, lack of funding, etc.

 - If a reference reports a personality conflict, don’t assume that it was the applicant’s personality that caused the conflict.
 Probe for more information.

 Checking Criminal Records

 For positions that require the employee to have access to specific human resource, financial, and business intelligence information in PeopleSoft are required to complete a FBI background check.
-Please refer to the Required Steps in the Background Check Process.
+Please refer to Background Checks for PeopleSoft Access.

 For positions where an employee comes into close, unsupervised contact with customers or clients, extra care in checking references and background is advisable.
 There are many cases of employers being held liable for not discovering past criminal records of employees that would have disqualified them as applicants.

 The ND Bureau of Criminal Investigation (BCI) will provide criminal history record information for a small fee.
 The SFN 51915, Information Release Authorization for Employment Consideration form is required.
 If BCI does not receive this form, they will notify the applicant that a criminal history record information check has been requested.